interTwin-eu/pulsar-plugin/README.md

 as it is a plug-in dependency (see `pyproject.toml`)
 6. Done !
 Now you can either run itwinai from CLI, i.e.:
 `itwinai exec-pipeline +pipe_key=syndata_pipeline`.
-Alternatively, you can unpack the `exec.tar.gz` outside the plug-in directory and run `exec.py`.
+Alternatively, you can unpack the `exec.zip` outside the plug-in directory and run `exec.py`.
 Make sure you are using the virtual environment installed at the plug-in, but operate outside the plug-in directory !.